jiathehuman/juce-audio-application/README.md

 # Juce Audio Application
 This is a project done in fulfilment of CM2005 Object oriented programming module.
+It involves creating a DJ application using the JUCE framework (open source C++ framework for audio applications).

 ## 📢    Key Features
 - DJ audio application where you can upload audio files to 'mix and blend' tracks and create interesting music!